Unboxed-Software/solana-course/content/permanent-delegate.md

 Now let's try and burn some of the tokens from `bob`.
 This test is expected to pass.

-We'll do this by calling `burnChecked` and then print out the balances:
+We'll do this by calling `burnChecked` and then printing out the balances:

 ```tsx
 // ATTEMPT TO BURN WITH CORRECT DELEGATE